Steven Goldstein (activist)

 Goldstein was executive director of the Anne Frank Center for Mutual Respect in 2016–2017, during which time the organization, according to Liel Leibovitz in the Tablet "one of the loudest voices in the #resistance to Trump."
 However, Goldstein, a staunch Zionist, has been critical of the Democratic Party, particularly the Squad, for not being supportive enough of Israel.
 In an article for The Times of Israel, he criticized leaders in his own LGBTQ community for their opposition to Israel, which Goldstein said veered into anti-Semitism.
 Goldstein describes himself as a "centrist liberal" rather than as "progressive."

 On July 4, 2025, Goldstein switched his party registration from Democrat to Independent.
 He later elaborated on his decision in another article for The Times of Israel, "This Zionist Democrat is Declaring Independence from My Party."

 "With tears of anguish," Goldstein wrote, he changed his registration because "the Democratic Party has passed the tipping point in becoming an anti-Israel party."
 He reiterated he is "still a liberal — a mainstream centrist liberal opposed to the Squad and the AOC-Zohran Mamdani radical left."
 He noted his differences with the Republican Party on a wide range of issues, other than on Israel and fighting Antisemitism.

 In 2017, Goldstein began rabbinical school at the Academy for Jewish Religion (AJR) in Yonkers, New York.
 In 2023-2024 he was education director at Old York Road Temple-Beth Am in Philadelphia, where he studied for the year at the Reconstructionist Rabbinical College (RRC).
 Upon returning to AJR, Goldstein cowrote an op-ed in The Forward critical of Anti-Zionism at RRC.
+As of July 1, 2026, Goldstein is the rabbi at the Reform Temple of Rockland in Nyack, New York.